donaldmittertreiner/refractories/README.md

 # Refractories Application for Android 7.1.1+ (Nougat)

-by Donald Mittertreiner and Niels Mittertreiner.
+by Donald Mittertreiner and Niels Mittertreiner